shatha893/Notes/Security/_1_Technical/_) Labs/Machines/OpenSource/OpenSource.md

 # <span style="color:[COLOR]">Machine #27 OpenSource</span>

 ## <span style="color:[COLOR]">Checklist 🤓

 - [x] It might be SSTI
-- [ ] There could be a way to upload a file onto the web server ( a php file ) and executing it by visiting it.
+- [x] There could be a way to upload a file onto the web server ( a php file ) and executing it by visiting it.
-- [ ] The `/console` directory.
+- [x] The `/console` directory.
+- [ ] Try to accomplish port forwarding somehow so that I would be able to open up the local web server much easier.
+- [ ] Research the Gitea version.

 <br/><br/>